 - Decorate classroom windows with a collection of suncatchers made by students.

-- Try making a rainbow shamrock suncatcher!
+- Try making a Rainbow Shamrock Suncatcher!

 - Use our shamrock template as a set of St. Paddy’s Day coloring pages.